kerbin111/Integ/README.md

 Also note that leaving off the end of a comment at the end of a program is no longer permitted as it was in versions <= 1.1.
 Comments are removed before code execution and do not nest; as a result, they may be positioned anywhere within a program, including within an operator definition.

-User-defined operators are defined with the form \:abc\:, where a is the number of operands with which the operator will be called minus one, b is an alphabetical character by which the operator will be called, and c is the code that will be executed by the operator.
+User-defined operators are defined with the form ::abc::, where a is the number of operands with which the operator will be called minus one, b is an alphabetical character by which the operator will be called, and c is the code that will be executed by the operator.
 There are no parentheses surrounding a, b, and c.
 The rules surrounding user-defined operators are fairly complex.

 Operator definitions are treated similarly to comments; they can be positioned literally anywhere in Integ code as their contents will be noted and removed by the parser before code execution.